For a child or adult to be diagnosed with LGS, three key features must be present. These include:

-- Multiple seizure types, including tonic (usually a requisite), atonic or drop attacks, atypical absence, myoclonic and generalized tonic-clonic seizures starting in childhood.
+- Multiple seizure types: including tonic, atonic or drop attacks, atypical absence, myoclonic, and generalized tonic-clonic seizures starting in childhood.
 Seizures begin in childhood but different types may emerge over time.

 - A characteristic EEG pattern: In a person with LGS the background activity on EEG is slow and this abnormality can be seen all the time or it can come and go.
 The EEG also shows slow spike and wave epileptiform activity when the person is awake.
 These bursts of electrical activity are seen frequently over the course of a day, sometimes more frequent than others.

 - During non-REM sleep, epileptiform discharges are more generalized and more frequent.
 They include many spikes and slow wave features.

 - During REM sleep, spike and wave activity is less.
 Periods of fast activity are also seen during sleep (in either REM or non-REM parts of sleep).